mikependon/RepoDB.NET/pages/tutorials/get-started-mysql.md

 > Install-Package RepoDb.MySqlConnector
 ```

-Once the installation is complete, call the bootstrapper to initialize all the dependencies for *MySql*.
+Once the installation is complete, call the bootstrapper to initialize all the dependencies for MySql.

 ```csharp
 RepoDb.MySqlBootstrap.Initialize();